- USD Coin is a stablecoin which is pegged to the US dollar. It is managed by Circle and Coinbase.

 Circle was founded in 2013 by the entrepreneurs Jeremy Allaire and Sean Neville.

 Circle is an official Money Transmitter, which makes the company an open financial book.
-Money Transmitters are US money service businesses that must comply with the federal laws and regulations.
+Money Transmitters are US money service businesses that must comply with federal laws and regulations.
 Before the issuance of USDC, the equivalent amount of USD is with one of Circle’s accredited partners.
 Consequently, all USDC tokens are regulated, transparent and verifiable.
 Besides, Circle is known as the crypto startup backed by Goldman Sachs.

 How Does USD Coin Work?